mationai/video-utils/README.md

 ### Credits
 Youtube icon source: https://github.com/halgatewood/youtube-thumbnail-enhancer (Icon seems a bit different than current youtube one.
 If anyone has a better source, please let me know.)

+---

+Watch the repo if you like to stay up to date on it.
+I have one other useful video util in mind to add soon.